laanp/Icarus_Mods_Separated/laanp-GraveStones_Readme.md

-laanp-GraveStones_v1_w214_P.pak
+laanp-GraveStones_v1_w215_P.pak
 ----------------------------------------------------------------------
 Mod Version: 1

-Compatible with Icarus Version: Rev. 2.3.25.146718 (Week: 214)
+Compatible with Icarus Version: Rev. 2.3.26.147083 (Week: 215)

 ## Description:
-Introduces (9) craftable gravestones to honour those fallen prospectors.
+Introduces (10) craftable gravestones to honour those fallen prospectors.

 ## Mod Details:
 - Compatible with: Single Player & Hosted Multiplayer or Dedicated Server.
 - Adds the following new craftable item at the character level:
-  - "Pete's Gravestones" - 9 variations of different grave markers, each with their own unique epitaph.
+  - "Pete's Gravestones" - 10 variations of different grave markers, each with their own unique epitaph.
   - Each gravestone has adjustable rotation, and lean left/right and fwd/back adjustments.

-## Known Issues:
-- Gravestone markers will save their adjusted positions on single player games only.

 ## Installation Details